sirkapil/nehu/pages/meet.md

 Life is all about up's and down's.
 If we meet then it'll be just amazing time and here i'm waiting for that wonderful day🔥.
 Even if we never meet, there is no such thing to regret as you have already given me a lot of lovely and irreplaceable memories in my life and i'm all happy with them.☺

+What i belive is **Some love stories are never meant to complete.
+Not every one has the fate to cherish the fullest form of love, some are born to experience the abbreviation of it.
+But, that's really beautiful to feel when someone loved you soo madly and he did his best, stcicked to his words, even after many heartbreaks.
+That's the best things someone can do for you to make you feel special.

 ❤🙏
 ---